regisphilibert/rp_hugo/content/post/page-resources-manage/index.md

 - `.MediaType.Suffixes` 👉 `[pdf]` (a slice of suffixes)

 {{< notice type="warning" title="Be cautious of what you test!" >}}
-Do not get fooled by this extension looking subtype.
-A `docx`file's `.SubType` will output _vnd.openxmlformats-officedocument.wordprocessingml.document_.
+Do not get fooled by this extension looking subtype, it does not return the file extension.
+When trying to identify a file type you should get extra cautious as explained below.
 {{</ notice >}}

 ### .Name (string)